goranschwarz/DbxTune/asetune/trunk/README_dbxcentral_install.txt

 ## - add entries manually by 'printf'
 ## - or: add entries manually by 'vi'
 ## - or: create a softlink (to already existing interfaces)
-## NOTE 1: The servernames in the intefaces file SHOULD be the same as the servers @@servername
+## NOTE 1: The servernames in the intefaces file SHOULD be the same as the servers @@servername   (this is IMPORTANT)
 ## NOTE 2: This step is only for Sybase Products like: ASE, IQ, RepServer, RepAgentX
 ##
 cd ${HOME}/.dbxtune/